Panasonic Lumix DMC-FZ1000: Leica V-Lux (Typ 114)

 The Leica V-Lux (Typ 114) is based on and nearly identical to the FZ1000 with differences only in exterior design elements, warranty, bundled software, and price.
+(The unrelated but similarly named Leica V-Lux 1 is based on the Panasonic FZ50.)

 Panasonic Lumix DC-FZ1000 II

 The Lumix DMC-FZ1000 was first succeeded by the Lumix DMC-FZ2500 in November 2016.
 Afterwards, Panasonic also released the Lumix DC-FZ1000 II in March 2019.
 The original Lumix DMC-FZ1000 was discontinued in the spring of 2021.